-- Check the call history for received, placed, or missed calls. - · Check the voicemail including playing, deleting, forwarding, or saving voicemails. - Manage the business and personal contacts, and view the business and corporate phone directories. - Manage how the phone system handles phone calls. - Check recorded calls including playing, deleting, or saving the voicemails. - Receive and send faxes. - Set up reminder events and invite guests. - Add user conference call events in your calendar and invite attendees by email. - View device details of desk phones and softclients, and set up programmable keys. - Configure the extension according to your preferences. - Use the operator console to process organization calls. - Use the call center console to process call queues.
+- · Check the call history for received, placed, or missed calls. - Check the voicemail including playing, deleting, or saving the voicemails. - Manage the business and personal contacts, and view the business and corporate phone directories. - · Manage how the phone system handles phone calls. - · Check recorded calls including playing, deleting, or saving the voicemails. - Receive and send fax. - Set up reminder events and invite guests. - Add user conference call events in your calendar and invite attendees by email. - · View device details of desk phones and softclients, and set up programmable keys. - · Configure the extension according to your preferences. - · Use the operator console to process organization calls.